 At first, many people were skeptical due to what could be considered a relatively high price for something as basic as a scale, but eventually, it was successfully funded.

-What stood out about the scale the attractive, minimalist design, combined with highly advanced functionality specifically created for the coffee professional.
+What stood out about the scale was the attractive, minimalist design, combined with highly advanced functionality specifically created for the coffee professional.

-In 2014, the first scale was launched at SCAA expo and won the ‘Best New Product’ award.
+In 2014, the first scale was launched at the SCAA expo and won the ‘Best New Product’ award.